wendrewdevelop/backend-fastapi-postgresql/{{cookiecutter.project_slug}}/README.md

 ```

 * Now you can open your browser and interact with these URLs:

-Frontend, built with Docker, with routes handled based on the path: http://localhost

 Backend, JSON based web API based on OpenAPI: http://localhost/api/